 For sports and tech titles, try out a solid, high-impact sans serif like Sovereign, or why not try a vintage-inspired typeface like New Yorker Type if you’re designing a commentary title (a fitting tribute to the typeface used by The New Yorker).

-Photos and color may change with each issue, but typography will remain a constant, so take the time to consider the sort of personality you want your magazine to have and do your research into finding the right typeface that will communicate this.
+Photos and color may change with each issue, but typography will remain a constant, so take the time to consider the sort of personality you want your magazine to have, and do your research to find the right typeface that will communicate this.

 8. Make Beautiful Photos the Main Focus